-To give Grace: Spiritual wellness, forgiveness of sins, and the possibility of physical healing.
-One receives the particular gift of the Holy Spirit; one’s suffering is united to that of Christ; one receives the grace conferred by the prayer of the Church; it confers spiritual strength and courage; and it prepares one for the final journey … death.
+This sacrament gives one Grace, spiritual wellness, the forgiveness of sins, and the possibility of physical healing.
+One receives the particular gift of the Holy Spirit while one’s suffering is united to that of Christ.
+Grace is conferred by the prayer of the Church, offering spiritual strength and courage.
+This sacrament also prepares one for the final journey … death.

-Communal Celebrations of the Sacrament of Anointing are held during the Liturgical Seasons of Advent and Lent.
-Please refer to our Parish Bulletin for information.
+- Communal Celebrations of the Sacrament of Anointing are held during the Liturgical Seasons of Advent and Lent.